Clustered Federated Learning via Generalized Total Variation Minimization: Introduction

-\item Our main methodological contribution is a novel family of NFL algorithms (see Algorithm \ref{alg1}).
-This family is obtained by solving different instances of GTV minimization with an established primal-dual method for structured optimization \cite{Condat2013}.
-Algorithm \ref{alg1} alternates between separate local model parameter updates that are regularized by previously received model parameters and sharing these updates between neighbouring nodes (see Section \ref{sec_federatedml}).
-The computational complexity of the algorithm is essentially the same as the computational complexity of training the local models separately Algorithm \ref{alg1} can be combined with a wide range of parametric ML models and notions of TV (obtained for different GTV penalty functions).
-The main requirement is merely the existence of an efficient training method for the local models.
-The choice for the GTV penalty function is only restricted by requiring an efficient way to compute its convex conjugate. \item Our main analytical contribution is an upper bound on the estimation error incurred by GTV minimization.
-This upper bound reveals sufficient conditions on the local datasets and network structure such that our method achieves the performance of an oracle-based method that perfectly knows the true cluster structure of the data network.
-We emphasize that our analysis only applies to GTV minimization (i) using a penalty function being a norm (ii) and local models characterized by smooth and convex loss functions.
-Thus, our bounds do not apply to methods that either use graph Laplacian quadratic form as regularizer (such as MOCHA) or local models resulting in non-convex loss functions (deep nets).
-However, our analysis might provide also insight into the statistical properties of GTV minimization for non-convex local models (i.e., resulting in non-convex loss functions). \end{itemize}
+\item We present a novel FL algorithm which is obtained by applying an established primal-dual method to solve GTV minimization and its dual \cite{Condat2013} \cite[Alg.
+6]{pock_chambolle_2016}.
+The resulting Algorithm \ref{alg1} can be combined with a wide range of parametric local models and variants of TV (obtained for different GTV penalty functions).
+The only requirement on the local models is the existence of efficient RERM implementations (see \eqref{equ_node_wise_primal_update_def}).
+Likewise, the choice for the GTV penalty function is only restricted by requiring an efficient way to evaluate its convex conjugate (see \eqref{equ_edge_wise_dual_update_min_def}). \item Using a clustering assumption on the local datasets, we derive an upper bound on the estimation error incurred by GTV minimization.
+This upper bound reveals sufficient conditions on the local models and their network structure such that GTV minimization is able to pool local datasets in the same cluster.
+We hasten to note that our analysis only applies to GTV minimization (i) using a penalty function being a norm and (ii) local models resulting in convex training problems.
+Thus, our bounds do not apply to methods that either use graph Laplacian quadratic form as regularizer (such as MOCHA) or local models resulting in non-convex loss functions (deep nets). \end{itemize}